 Renting a car is by far the best option for you to explore the country.

 While every large internal car rental company like Avis, Euro Car etc. have offices around the country, also at the international airports in Jeddah and Riyadh, but unfortunately do all the large car rental company a daily 250km/155miles distance limit a day.

 Foreign women can also rent cars these days without any problems.

-Making exploring Saudi Arabia with a rental car kinda difficult do to huge distances and the low daily distance limit the car rental companies in Saudi Arabia have.
+Making exploring KSA with a rental car kinda difficult do to huge distances and the low daily distance limit the car rental companies in Saudi Arabia have.